jorgebucaran/hyperapp/docs/tutorial.md

 })
 ```

-Notice we are also setting `fetching: false` to remember that we aren't waiting for new stories any more.
+Notice we are also setting `fetching: false` to remember that we aren’t waiting for new stories any more.

 Now go ahead and try it out.
 Enter "Life" as the filter-word and see how new stories are loaded in to the list.